Adding and removing nodes¶

-Select Servers from the menu on the left to display the private or public IP address, hostname and profile of each node on your system.
+- Select Nodes from the menu on the left to display the configured nodes in your cluster, their IP address, hostname and profile.

 To add an existing server to Anaconda Enterprise:

-Click the Add Server button at the top right.
+- Click the Add Node button at the top right.

 Select an appropriate profile for the server and click Continue.

 Copy and paste the command provided into a terminal window to add the server.